RoMcGill/coding-game/README.md

 ![]insert image
 #### Frequent User Goals

--   As a Frequent User, I want .
+-   As a Frequent User, I want there to be new code snipits for me to practice a more diverse range of code

--   As a Frequent User, I want to .
+-   As a Frequent User, I want to be able to change dificulty levels as my coding skills improve

--   As a Frequent User, I want to .
+-   As a Frequent User, I want to be challenged.

--  As a Frequent User I want to.
+-  As a Frequent User I dont want to be hindered by technical issues in the game.

 ## Design
 _____
 ### Colour Scheme

--   The colour scheme used is Black, White and Alice Blue for great contrast and readability.
-Imagery was used to add extra pops of colour and interest to the basic palette.
+-   The colour scheme used is black, green and a range of blue and purple gradients. the black background is remineccent of old school coding (hackers) and retro video games, i think it suits the function of the site perfectly.

 ![](assets/Images/colour-pallete.png)

 ## Typography

 sans-serif font is the main font used throughout the whole website, I have chose to use this font as it it web safe and stable on all devices and browsers.
 I have used the
-Image result for avatar font
+(avatar font)
 Papyrus font in the Fantasy family.
 This font is easy to read and also Intresting and familiar to the user as it is a widley used font.

 ```r